azizbek3767/iTechArt.Lab.AQA.Azizbek/Patterns/README.md

 and inside this class checked all the four buttons of the sidebar for correctly functioning.
 # example
 private Button AllItemsButton => new Button(By.XPath("//a[@id=\"inventory_sidebar_link\"]"), "All items button");
 public void ClickAllItemsButton()
 {
     AllItemsButton.Click();
 }
 InventoryPage.LeftSidebarComponent.ClickAllItemsButton();

+# Value Object
+In this project, I used this pattern to fill the Checkout form for user data.
+I created CheckoutUserRequestModel and CheckoutUserRequestModelFactory.
+So I can hide the real implmentation.

+# Steps (Actor)
+In this project, I used this pattern to make a checkout operation.
+I have created a Steps folder and CheckoutStepOnePageSteps class.
+And, created a separate test class called CheckoutTests_Via_Steps_Pattern and chained my tests in that class.